 These positive effects extend beyond simple stress relief for employees.
 Mindfulness can literally help employees “get in the zone,” resulting in increased creativity, focus, and engagement.
 And when mindfulness is practiced regularly, employees not only become better at getting their jobs done, but they also enjoy their work more in the process.

-Here are a few ways you can promote mindfulness as a component of your employee wellness program.
+Here are a few ways you can promote mindfulness as a component of your employee wellness program to support your employees through these challenging times.

 While employees may think mindfulness is just closing their eyes and taking a few deep breaths, true mindfulness requires guided instruction on breathing, relaxing, and how to acknowledge the world around you without judgment.
-Bring in a yoga or a meditation teacher to help employees learn the techniques for being present in the moment and improving their mental health in the workplace.
+Bring in a professional yoga or a meditation teacher to help employees learn the techniques for being present in the moment and improving their mental health in the workplace.
+These classes can easily be held virtually from the comfort of everyone’s home.

 Incorporate Mindfulness in Daily Work Activities